juji-io/datalevin/doc/query.md

 classes.
 Such links are important for simplifying query graph [2] [3].
 We store them in a LMDB dupsort map:

-* Keys are link definitions: source encla id, target encla id, and the ref attribute id.
+* Keys are the link definitions: source encla id, target encla id, and the ref attribute id, as well as the estimated average cardinality.
 * Values are the lists of pairs of source entity ids and target entity ids of a link type.

 `Links` index also replaces our `VEA` triple ordering index.